The information on this page relates to foreign nuclear-powered vessels that visit Australian ports.

 - determine the extent and duration of the hazard

-- confirm the efficiency of remedial measures such as decontamination procedures
+- confirm the efficiency of remedial measures, such as decontamination procedures

 - assist in preventing the spread of contamination

-- provide information for accident classification
+- provide information for incident classification

 - provide information for protection of emergency workers

 ARPANSA aims to address these objectives in the context of a radiation release associated with a visiting nuclear-powered vessel in an Australian port.
 The Environmental Monitoring Handbook for Visits by Nuclear Powered Warships Part A Monitoring for Post Accident Recovery (below) provides the recommendations on procedures for sample collection and analysis and the basis for the training of the relevant monitoring teams.
 More extensive monitoring of affected areas would be conducted following an incident.
 This could continue for several days, weeks or months, depending on the extent of the release.

 If you are unable to access PDFs, please contact us for access to an alternative version of the information.